Star system (filmmaking): Beginnings

 In the early years of the cinema (1890s–1900s), performers were not identified in films.
 There are two main reasons for this.
 First, from the perspective of actors who were trained in the theatre, they were embarrassed to be working in film and feared it would ruin their reputation.
 Silent film was thought of as mere pantomime and one of theatre actors' main skills was the command of their voice.

 Thomas Edison and the Motion Picture Patents Company (MPPC) forced filmmakers to use their equipment and follow their rules, since they owned the patents of much of the motion picture equipment.
 The MPPC frowned on star promotion, although, according to research done by Janet Staiger, the MPPC did promote some stars around this time.

 The main catalyst for change was the public's desire to know the actors' names.
 Film audiences repeatedly recognized certain performers in movies that they liked.
 Since they did not know the performers' names they gave them nicknames (such as "the Biograph Girl", Florence Lawrence, who was featured in Biograph movies).
 Audiences began to want movie stars.

 Producer Carl Laemmle promoted some movie stars, He was independent of the MPPC and used star promotion to fight the MPPC's control.
 Laemmle acquired Lawrence from Biograph.
-He spread a rumor that she had been killed in a streetcar accident.
+He spread a rumor that she had been killed in a streetcar crash.
 Then he combated this rumor by saying that she was doing fine and would be starring in an up-coming movie produced by his company, the Independent Moving Pictures Company (IMP).

 The development of film fan magazines gave fans knowledge about the actors outside of their film roles.
 Motion Picture Story Magazine (1911–1977) and Photoplay were initially focused on movies' stories, but soon found that more copies could be sold if they emphasized the actors.

 Also, precedents set by legitimate theater encouraged film to emulate the star system of the Broadway stage.
 Broadway stars in the late 19th century were treated much like film stars came to be treated by the middle of the 20th century.
-The main practitioner of the star system on Broadway was Charles Frohman, a man whom Zukor, Laemmle, Mayer, Fox and the Warner Brothers emulated and who later perished in the Lusitania sinking.
+The main practitioner of the star system on Broadway was Charles Frohman, a man whom Zukor, Lasky, Goldwyn, Laemmle, Mayer, Fox and the Warner Brothers emulated and who later perished in the Lusitania sinking.

 Moreover, the star system existed in forms of entertainment before the cinema and may be tracked back at least to P. T. Barnum in the mid 19th century, who developed a system of promotion for his "Museum of Freaks" and later his Greatest Show on Earth circus.
-Barnum's biggest stars were Jenny Lind, Tom Thumb and Jumbo.
+Barnum's biggest stars were Jenny Lind, Tom Thumb and Jumbo..
+According to Danish film historian Casper Tybjerg, Valdemar Psilander was one of the world's first and biggest movie stars.